willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 For more information on how Godot's classes work, see the best practices documentation on :ref:`what Godot classes are <doc_what_are_godot_classes>`.

+For more information on how easily nodes can be rearranged to fit your needs, see the tutorial on :ref:`Node flexibility <doc_node_flexibility>`.

 Servers and RIDs
 ----------------